 Selecting the Right Kind of Bamboo

-While selecting a Bamboo for your pot or container, there are few things that one must keep in mind.
+While selecting a Bamboo for your pot or container, there are a few things that one must keep in mind.

 - The purpose of placing the Bamboo plant must be known.
 For example, if it is for a privacy screen, it is vital to know how much height a bamboo will achieve.

-- The location of the placement of the Bamboo plant must be comprehended before selecting a Bamboo plant to know the amount of sunlight and fresh air that a specific type of Bamboo requires.
+- The location of the placement of Bamboo plant must be comprehended before selecting a Bamboo plant to know the amount of sunlight and fresh air that a specific type of Bamboo requires.

 - Since Running Bamboos are invasive, they can be maintained in a small pot or container but will soon require repotting as they will root bound much sooner.